-- 2. Competent authorities shall publish the sanctions on an anonymous basis, in a manner which is in conformity with national law, in any of the following circumstances: - a) where, in case the sanction is imposed on a natural person, publication of personal data is shown to be disproportionate by an obligatory prior assessment of the proportionality of such publication; - b) where publication would jeopardise the stability of financial markets or an ongoing criminal investigation; - where publication would cause, insofar as it can be determined, disproportionate damage to the institutions or individuals involved.
+- 2. Competent authorities shall publish the sanctions on an anonymous basis, in a manner which is in conformity with national law, in any of the following circumstances: - a) where, in case the sanction is imposed on a natural person, publication of personal data is shown to be disproportionate by an obligatory prior assessment of the proportionality of such publication; - b) where publication would jeopardise the stability of financial markets or an on-going investigation; - c) where publication would cause, insofar as it can be determined, disproportionate damage to the institutions or individuals involved.

-Alternatively, in these cases, the publication of the data in question may be postponed for a reasonable period of time, if it is foreseen that within that period the reasons for anonymous publication shall cease to exist.
+Alternatively, in these cases, the publication of the data in question may be postponed for a reasonable period of time, if it is foreseen that within that period the reasons for anonymous publication shall cease to exist or competent authorities may decide not to publish the decision to impose a sanction or measure at all whenever anonymous publication is not sufficient to achieve the relevant objectives in the circumstances referred to in the first subparagraph.